 29th June/1st July 1969

-Even after the beatings and the tear gas, protesters and activists continued to gather and rally with each other the following day.
-Taking advantage of this moment to spread the word, share information and build a stronger community.
+Even after the beatings and the tear gas, protesters and activists continued to gather and rally the following day.
+They took advantage of this moment to spread the word, share information and build a stronger community.

-With the supporters and activists still gathering, this meant that the police were also still there.
-But they began to be less aggressive, and instead of going into full-on riot mode, they only had a few spats and arrests here and there.
+With the supporters and activists still gathering, the police were called again and again.
+However, their presence began to get less aggressive, and instead of arriving in riot gear, only a few arrests were made here and there.

 2nd July 1969